Brian & Margaret Westlake

 When her children were very young she felt it was time to pursue a vocation in nursing and achieved a Bachelor of Science in Adult Nursing in 1999.
 On qualifying Donna worked within the NHS for several years and became Ward Sister caring for medical and surgical patients.

-Donna transferred her skills and became a Nursing home manager within the private sector in 2006.
+Donna transferred her skills and became a Nursing Home Manager within the private sector in 2006.
 She thrived in this environment and felt privileged to care for the older generation.
-Her passion for high standards of care continued and was promoted to Director of care and Operations manager positions.
+Her passion for high standards of care continued and was promoted to Director of Care and Operations Manager positions.
 More recently she commissioned two nursing and dementia homes achieving all standards required for CQC compliance.
-She is now looking forward to bringing her enthusiasm and expertise into the client experience for Altogether Care across their range of Care Homes.
+Donna now puts her enthusiasm and expertise into the client experience for Altogether Care across their range of Care Homes.

 Her up-to-date knowledge of training requirements and hands-on tasks ensures she is able to support and guide her team of office staff and care workers to ensure our customers receive the very highest levels of care.